tsangsiu/RB120_OOP/Assessments/Lecture_Problems/lecture_problems.md

 The above code attempts to add a key-value pair to the hash referenced by `my_hash` using the method `<<`.
 However, as the `<<` method is not defined in the `Hash` class, line 2 throws `NoMethodError`.

 ### 4

+What does the `Team#+` method currently return?
+What is the problem with this?
+How could you fix this problem?

 ````ruby
 class Team